- Community Development

 Durango Fire Protection District (DFPD)

 All multifamily and commercial projects must provide DFPD with a complete Fire Code Plan Review submittal.
-All new construction in Three Springs and Twin Buttes must pay DFPD an Impact Fee.
+All new living units (except Accessory Dwelling Units) and commercial buildings pay DFPD a fire impact fee.
 A receipt from DFPD for the above submittal/payment must be provided with the City building permit application.
 Submittals for plan review and impact fee payments need to be submitted directly to the DFPD at: 104 Sheppard Drive, Durango, CO 81301.
-Plan review and impact fees are processed Monday, Wednesday, and Friday between 12:00-4:30PM.
 For more information contact DFPD at (970) 382-6000 or visit their website.

 The Engineering Division will review building plans for compliance with the Land Use and Development Code and Code of Ordinances.
 Public improvements (see below), water lines, sewer lines, backflow prevention, driveway slope, and stormwater drainage are among many items under review.

 Fees are due when the permit is issued and all applicable reviews are completed.
 No fees are due upon submittal.

 Requirements of the Land Use and Development Code (zoning, height restrictions, setbacks, landscaping, etc.) apply to all building permit applications.
 Additional Planning processes may be required before a building permit application can be submitted.
 Please contact the Planning Division for more information.

 Plumbing and Electrical - Including Guidance on Contemporaneous Review of Plumbing Licenses